In Exercises 1–4, a population has a mean mu and a standard devia... | Channels for Pearson+

 Mean of the Sampling Distribution

-The mean of the sampling distribution of sample means, also known as the expected value, is equal to the population mean (mu).
+The mean of the sampling distribution of the sample means, also known as the expected value, is equal to the population mean (mu).
 This means that if you take many samples and calculate their means, the average of those means will converge to the population mean.
-In this case, with mu = 790, the mean of the sampling distribution will also be 790.
+In this case, with mu = 150, the mean of the sampling distribution will also be 150.

 Recommended video:

-The standard deviation of the sampling distribution, known as the standard error, measures the variability of sample means around the population mean.
+The standard deviation of the sampling distribution, often referred to as the standard error, measures the variability of sample means around the population mean.
 It is calculated by dividing the population standard deviation (sigma) by the square root of the sample size (n).
-For this problem, with sigma = 48 and n = 250, the standard error can be computed to understand how much sample means will typically deviate from the population mean.
+For this problem, with sigma = 25 and n = 49, the standard error can be computed to understand how much sample means will typically deviate from the population mean.

 Recommended video: